 The few negative reviews centered mainly on long waits at the showroom.

-- NOT HOT, NOT COLD, JUST RIGHT: Our high grade foam is more advanced than outdated materials such as latex and memory...
+- COOL SLEEPING: Our foam is more advanced than outdated materials such as latex and memory foam; the T&N Adaptive foam...

 Since Amazon primarily serves as a warehouse and distributor, many reviews for products focus on Amazon’s delivery problems rather than the quality of the actual products.
 Although the retailer makes some attempt to weed out these irrelevant reviews, it’s a Herculean task for sure.
 This is especially true considering that Tuft and Needle enjoys over 6,500 Amazon reviews at the time of this writing.